wp-plugins/dukapress/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Added support for custom post types
+* Added GUI to product management so that one does not have to use custom fields
+* Fixed a bug whereby one could not update the number of itens in the cart on the checkout page

 = 1.0.1 =
 * Added pagination to Grid View
 * Fixed a bug affecting stock/inventory management- buyers now cannot buy out of stock items
 * A bit of the code is now modularised

 = 1.0 =
 * Initial Release

 == Upgrade Notice ==

+= 1.2.0 =
+If you did not love us before today, then you simply must have a look at our offerings!
+Intorducing a custom product management GUI and support for custom fields.

 = 1.0.1 =
 DukaPress just got better!
 We fixed some bugs and added one new feature.
 Yay!